netceteragroup/esa-beam/beam-3dveglab-vlab/README.md

 Build Dependent Software from Source
 ------------------------------------------
 Most of the plugin's dependent software is open source and can be compiled yourself.
-Here are scripts that we used to build the binary snapshots.
+Here are scripts that we used to build the binary snapshots of [librat](http://www2.geog.ucl.ac.uk/~plewis/bpms/src/lib/) and [libradtran](http://www.libradtran.org/doku.php)

 ```bash
 # Run this compilation script (Fedora 64bit linux + cross compile for win32 )